Linda Darling firstname.lastname@example.org

 Katherine Morrissey email@example.com

 Katherine Morrissey’s research on the North American West focuses on the region’s environmental, social, cultural, and intellectual history.
-She is currently writing a book on environmental mining conflicts in the early twentieth century, examining the legal, scientific, and political struggles over mining debris and smelter smoke pollution.
+She has published on environmental mining conflicts in the early twentieth century, examining the legal, scientific, and political struggles over mining debris and smelter smoke pollution.

 A former president of American Society for Environmental History, Doug Weiner’s teaching and research interests include Russian and Soviet history, environmental history, and the history of science.
 Among his publications: Models of Nature: Ecology, Conservation and Cultural Revolution in Soviet Russia (1988; 2000) and A Little Corner of Freedom: Russian Nature Protection from Stalin to Gorbachev (2002).